adzerk/adzerk-decision-sdk-java/docs/UserdbApi.md

 <a name="addRetargetingSegment"></a>
 # **addRetargetingSegment**
-> addRetargetingSegment(azk, networkId, advertiserId, retargetingSegmentId)
+> addRetargetingSegment(networkId, advertiserId, retargetingSegmentId, userKey)